 March 14th should have been just another Thursday at AHRC NYC’s Gruenstein residence, but Monique Sanabria knew something was amiss.
 “I got here at 6 a.m. that day,” she recalled.
 “We were doing everything we usually do.
 At one point I asked ‘Is Thomas still in the bathroom?
 He’s not usually in the bathroom this long.’”

-Thomas Kernahan, a self-advocate and a resident at Gruenstein for over a decade, was attempting to prepare for his day at Cyril Weinberg Day Center.
+Thomas Kernahan, a self-advocate and a resident at Gruenstein for over a decade was attempting to prepare for his day at Cyril Weinberg Day Services.
 Monique has worked with Thomas for over seven years.
 “I wasn’t myself,” Thomas later said.
 “I was getting ready to go to the program and I just wasn’t 100%.
 I had no color in my face.”

 A Scary Situation